dmbarbour/wikilon/docs/AboutABC.md

 Big-step rewriting becomes especially valuable when working with Church-encoded data structures.
 For example, if we know some function `+` is equivalent to addition when applied to numbers, then we can efficiently rewrite `#23 #19 +` to `#42`.
 The runtime/compiler can stick to *compact* representations rather than expanding the Church encoding.
 Efficient processing of massive texts, vectors, binaries, matrices, etc. is feasible.

-Useful functions like `i` and `+` may eventually become part of the ABC standard dictionary, enabling use like bytecodes.
-However, the ABC standard dictionary moves very slowly and will have a slow vetting process.
+Useful functions like `i` and `+` should become part of the ABC standard dictionary, effectively becoming bytecodes.
+However, the ABC standard dictionary moves very slowly and will have a rigorous vetting process.

 In the mean time, we can achieve similar (albeit less portable) benefits by having a runtime provide a built-in [AO dictionary](AboutAO.md), and perhaps recognize built-ins from other popular runtimes.
-For example, wikilon runtime might provide `{%i@wikrt}` and `{%+@wikrt}`.
-This dictionary of built-ins should be subject to normal perusal and export.
+For example, wikilon runtime could provide `{%i@rt}` and `{%+@rt}`.
+The dictionary of built-ins should be subject to normal perusal and export.

 *Aside:* Use of built-in functions avoids need for sophisticated recognition algorithms.
-It is possible than an optimizer could recognize `[][]baad` and replace it by `{%i@wikrt}`, but it is unnecessary to do so.
+It is possible that an optimizer could recognize `[][]baad` and replace it by `{%i@rt}`, but it is unnecessary to do so.

 ### Rewrite Optimizations